koungkub/conf/README.md

 I like this [tmux config](https://github.com/gpakosz/.tmux), but it look huge

-Then is repository is built for simple usage
+Then this repository is built for simple usage